-The Primus is an exercise and evaluation device that is intended for use in physical rehabilitation, inclusive of, but limited to, physical therapy, occupational therapy, and athletic training.
+The Primus is an exercise and strength measurement device that is intended for use in physical rehabilitation, inclusive of, but not limited to, physical therapy, occupational therapy, and athletic training.
 The system provides isometric and dynamic resistance for the physical rehabilitation of patients with injuries that affect the hand, wrist, elbow, shoulder, torso, hip, knee, or ankle.
-The system is used to improve the muscle strength and endurance of selected body segments, and improve the range of motions at effected joints.
+The system is used to improve the muscle strength and endurance of selected body segments and improve the range of motions at effected joints.

-In addition to isolated joint and muscle evaluation and treatment, the Primus may also be used for integrated, functional movements where the patient is allowed to perform compound motions, which are intended to simulate the motions of real life tasks.
+In addition to isolated joint and strength testing and exercise, the Primus may also be used for integrated, functional movements where the patient is allowed to perform compound motions, which are intended to simulate the motions of real-life tasks.
 Examples of these movements are pushing a load, reaching overhead, pulling a handle, and swinging a baseball bat.
 The intent of exercising in this manner is to improve the patient's general strength, endurance, and coordination for performing such movements.

 The system measures torque/force, position, velocity, and time in imperial or metric units.
-From these four variables, work (force x distance), power (work/time or force x velocity) can be calculated.
-These calculations are then used to determine strength imbalances or asymmetries.
+From these four variables, work (force x distance), power (work/time) can be calculated.
+These calculations are then used to determine strength and progress in exercise programs.
 These measures may be obtained with isometric, isotonic, or isokinetic resistances.